llamaxyz/llama/documentation/ActionCreation.md

 When creating an action, LlamaCore performs a validation check is done to make sure that the policyholder has a role with the correct permission.
 Additional checks may be run by the strategy or a guard.

-Permissions are calculated by hashing the `PermissionData` struct, which looks like this:
+Permissions are calculated by taking the `keccak256` hash of the ABI-encoded `PermissionData` struct, which looks like this:
 ```solidity
 struct PermissionData {
   address target; // Contract being called by an action.